HTML (Hyper Text Markup Language)

 <!DOCTYPE html>

-which, very much XML-wise, declares the top element to be html
+which, very much XML-wise, declares the top element to be html.

-The <head>
+The <head> Element

-The <meta>
+The <meta> Element

-You often find several <meta>
+You often find several <meta> elements in the <head> element.

 They follow the structure: